Acquired platelet function defect

-- Prolonged menstrual bleeding (more than 5 days per menstrual period)
+- Heavy menstrual periods or prolonged bleeding (more than 5 days each period)

 - Abnormal vaginal bleeding

-- Bleeding under the skin or in the muscles (soft tissues)
+- Bleeding under the skin or into the muscles

 Exams and Tests

-Treatment is aimed at the cause of the problem.
+Treatment is aimed at fixing the cause of the problem:

 - Platelet problems caused by a certain medicine are treated by stopping the drug.